edavis/django-last-modified/README.rst

   'touch' the project root, restart the uwsgi process and all new requests would start getting the new last-modified time (once Cache-Control ran out. this is validation).

+- Add last_modified to INSTALLED_APPS to run the test suite.
+Not necessary otherwise.